solana-foundation/developer-content/content/courses/program-security/arbitrary-cpi.md

 ---

 title: Arbitrary CPI
 objectives:
-  - Explain the security risks associated with invoking a CPI to an unknown program
+  - Explain the security risks associated with invoking a CPI to an unknown program.
-  - Showcase how Anchor’s CPI module prevents this from happening when making a CPI from one Anchor program to another
+  - Showcase how Anchor’s CPI module prevents this from happening when making a CPI from one Anchor program to another.
-  - Safely and securely make a CPI from an Anchor program to an arbitrary non-anchor program
+  - Safely and securely make a CPI from an Anchor program to an arbitrary non-Anchor program.
 description: "How to safely invoke Solana programs from other Solana programs."

 ---

 ## Summary

-- To generate a CPI, the target program must be passed into the invoking instruction as an account.
+- To perform a CPI, the target program must be passed into the invoking instruction as an account.
 This means that any target program could be passed into the instruction.
 Your program should check for incorrect or unexpected programs.
-- Perform program checks in native programs by simply comparing the public key of the passed-in program to the progam you expected.
+- Perform program checks in native programs by simply comparing the public key of the passed-in program to the program you expected.
-- If a program is written in Anchor, then it may have a publicly available CPI module.
+- If a program is written in Anchor, it may have a publicly available CPI module.
 This makes invoking the program from another Anchor program simple and secure.
 The Anchor CPI module automatically checks that the address of the program passed in matches the address of the program stored in the module.

 ## Lesson

-A cross program invocation (CPI) is when one program invokes an instruction on another program.
-An “arbitrary CPI” is when a program is structured to issue a CPI to whatever program is passed into the instruction rather than expecting to perform a CPI to one specific program.
+A cross-program invocation (CPI) is when one program invokes an instruction on another program.
+An “arbitrary CPI” occurs when a program is structured to issue a CPI to whatever program is passed into the instruction rather than expecting to perform a CPI to one specific program.
 Given that the callers of your program's instruction can pass any program they'd like into the instruction's list of accounts, failing to verify the address of a passed-in program results in your program performing CPIs to arbitrary programs.

-This lack of program checks creates an opportunity for a malicious user to pass in a different program than expected, causing the original program to call an instruction on this mystery program.
-There’s no telling what the consequences of this CPI could be.
-It depends on the program logic (both that of the original program and the unexpected program), as well as what other accounts are passed into the original instruction.
+This lack of program checks creates an opportunity for a malicious user to pass in a different program than expected, causing the original program to call an instruction on this unknown program.
+The consequences of this CPI depend on the program logic (both that of the original program and the unexpected program), as well as what other accounts are passed into the original instruction.

-### Missing program checks
+### Missing Program Checks

-Take the following program as an example.
-The `cpi` instruction invokes the `transfer` instruction on `token_program`, but there is no code that checks whether or not the `token_program` account passed into the instruction is, in fact, the SPL Token Program.
+Consider the following program.
+The `cpi` instruction invokes the `transfer` instruction on `token_program`, but there is no code that checks whether the `token_program` account passed into the instruction is, in fact, the SPL Token Program.

 ```rust
 use anchor_lang::prelude::*;